 Institution of Civil Engineers (ICE) CPD Hours Requirements

 The Institution of Civil Engineers is an independent professional association for civil engineers and a charitable body in the United Kingdom.
-As some people refer to as ICE CPD, the Institute of Structural Engineers award professional qualifications that are the industry standard, lead the debates around infrastructure and the built environment and provide an unmatched level of training, knowledge and thinking.
 As an ICE member, you will be required to manage your own Continuing Professional Development.
 This means being able to send an annual record of your past year’s ICE CPD and your plans for the year ahead.
 ICE CPD Hours Requirements state;